-Students have time and support to complete the task before their enrolled CIA session.
-As soon as they complete and submit the task, the teacher will remove them from the list.
-The goal is not to detain the child but to ensure completion of tasks.
-We have seen a positive response to this process, as it is seen by students to be motivating and equitable.
+Students have time and your support to complete the work before their enrolled TCT session.
+As soon as they do complete and submit the task, the teacher will remove them from the list.
+The goal is not to detain the student but to ensure completion of tasks.
+We have seen a positive response to this process, as it seen by students to be motivation and equitable.